$0 Colorado Foster Care Quick-Start Checklist

 • [ ] Water heater at or below 120°F

-• [ ] Outdoor space meets 75 sq ft/child minimum (or fenced) for children under 5
+• [ ] Outdoor space meets 75 sq ft/child minimum and is fenced or otherwise protected for children 12 months through 5 years

 • [ ] Pool fenced or safety plan documented